rafaelmartins/blohg/docs/new-blog.rst

 Built-in templates
 ~~~~~~~~~~~~~~~~~~

-These are the built-in templates, that can be overrided from the repository:
+These are the built-in templates, that can be overriden from the repository:

 404.html
 ````````